 - Recommended procedures by youth camps to address, prevent, and report suspected sexual abuse or child molestation;

 - Ways adults can avoid putting themselves at risk for an accusation of sexual misconduct.

-You can visit the Texas Department of State Health Services for the complete list of approved vendors that provide youth protection training.
+Visitors to TCU must complete youth protection training from another vendor approved by Texas Department of State Health Services.
 Both individuals and organizations can access the training program directly through our recommended program, Darkness to Light.
 Training does not have to be completed in one sitting.
 The fee is $10 per person and the certificate will include the required TDSHS provider code.

-The successful completion of training and certificate of completion is required for all adults and must be completed before arrival.
-TCU may ask for certificates of completion, background screening, and adult registration forms prior to or at check-in.
-Any adult participating in a summer event or camp that cannot be documented and certified as successfully completing the State-mandated training will not be allowed to register or allowed on campus.
-TCU does not provide training.
+Prior to arrival, program directors must submit the Campus Programs for Minors Form to TCU Conference Services.
+This form documents the successful completion of training.
+Any adult participating in a summer event or camp that cannot be documented and certified as successfully completing the state-mandated training will not be allowed to register or allowed on campus.